usgs/wdfn-blog/content/tutorial.md

 finding and retrieving water from the U.S. Geological Survey (USGS) and other agencies.

-It is increasingly common for large-scale `dataRetrieval` requests.
+It is increasingly common for scientific users to make large-scale `dataRetrieval` requests.
 Geographically-large requests can be done by looping through either state codes (`stateCd$STATE`) or hydrologic unit codes (HUCs).
 BUT without careful planning, those requests could be too large to complete.
 This article will describe some tips to make those queries manageable.

 Package Overview
 ================